Puerto Rico

 The Island of Enchantment

-Puerto Rico, also known as "La Isla del Encanto" (The Island of Enchantment) and "La Perla del Caribe" (The Pearl of the Caribbean), is a territory of the United States located in the eastern Caribbean.
-With a land area of 8,870 square kilometers and a population of 3.2 million inhabitants, it offers a fascinating combination of history, culture, and natural landscapes.
+Puerto Rico, affectionately known as "La Isla del Encanto" (The Island of Enchantment) and "La Perla del Caribe" (The Pearl of the Caribbean), is a U.S. territory located in the eastern Caribbean.
+With a land area of 8,870 square kilometers and a population of approximately 3.2 million, Puerto Rico offers a captivating blend of history, culture, and natural beauty that has earned it a reputation as one of the most enchanting destinations in the world.

 History